Over the Rainbow, Harold Arlen, Arr. Laurindo Almeida

 Reichert has premiered numerous works by modern artists, most notably the Armenian-American composer Loris O. Chobanian.
 A recording of Three Spanish Dances aired in 2015 on WCLV 104.9 FM, Cleveland’s classical music radio station.
 On December 10, 2016, Reichert premiered (as soloist) Chobanian’s Variations on an Israeli Theme for two guitars and orchestra with the Skidmore College Orchestra, the composer conducting.
 He premiered another work with orchestra (as soloist) on October 14, 2018, Three Romances for guitar and orchestra by Chobanian with the Parma Symphony Orchestra, the composer conducting.

 Bryan Reichert is a graduate of Baldwin Wallace University (BM 2013, Guitar Performance), studying under Loris O.Chobanian and Jorge Amaral; Cleveland Institute of Music (MM 2016, Guitar Performance), under Grammy-winning classical guitarist Jason Vieaux.
-Reichert is an enthusiastic private lessons teacher who currently holds a teaching position in Baldwin Wallace University’s Community Music School.
-He also teaches at the conservatory level, instructing Beginning class at Baldwin Wallace Conservatory of Music.
-In addition, he works with the Cleveland Classical Guitar Society as Director of Operations (2016 to present) and had previously held the position of Education Outreach Coordinator for the organization’s Education Program.
+In addition, he previously worked for three years with the Cleveland Classical Guitar Society as Director of Operations, and before that, had previously held the position of Education Outreach Coordinator for the organization’s Education Program.